HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-resource-tagging.md

 ### Acceptance Criteria [optional]

-*Acceptance criteria are the conditions that a RFC must satisfy to be accepted by users or other stakeholders.*

 A set of tags/labels is defined and required for Cloud resources to have.

 ### Unresolved Questions

-- *What aspects of the design do you expect to clarify further through the RFC review process?*
-- *What aspects of the design do you expect to clarify later during iterative development of this RFC?*
 Are there other tags that we need to have?
 Are there other resources that should have tags become required for them.